top of page

 About

-Tinka C. Muhwezi is a media strategist, geopolitical commentator, and Founder and Editor of FTN TV, with over 25 years of experience in science journalism and digital media strategy.
+Tinka C. Muhwezi is a media strategist, geopolitical commentator, and Founder and Editor of FTN, with over 25 years of experience in science journalism and digital media strategy.
 His work blends documentary-style presentation with long-form analysis, approaching storytelling as a systemic process that brings to light the deeper forces shaping the world beyond the headlines.

 A community interview during a documentary field production, highlighting the importance of listening to local voices and capturing stories that shape public understanding.